 We start with the problem

-We don’t create products and then solve the ethical problems that arise.
-We find an environmental problem, and create a solution to it.
+Our approach is simple.
+Instead of creating products and then solving the problems that arise, we find an environmental or a social problem, and create a solution to it.

 The problem that started it all was this: